johnsonjo4531/read_lines/readme.md

 ## Input Example

-The `lines` function's async iterator can be used directly like in [`./example_input.ts`](./example_input.ts).
+The `lines` function's async iterator can be used directly like in [`./input.ts`](./input.ts).
 The input reader created in that file is somewhat similar in style to pythons `input` function.
+An example using the input method is given in [`./examples/input.ts`](./examples/input.ts)

 Try it out